enigma-io/boundless/UITokenizedInput/README.md

 return (
     <UITokenizedInput name='my-typeahead'
-                      aria-label="An example of a typeahead component.
+                      attrs={{'aria-label': "An example of a typeahead component.
 Suggestions will be called out as matches are found.
-Press the right arrow to  accept a text suggestion or the up and down arrows to cycle through the list when available." defaultValue='ap'
+Press the right arrow to  accept a text suggestion or the up and down arrows to cycle through the list when available."}}
+                      defaultValue='ap'
                       entities={list}
                       provideHint={true}